 Use of recycled soil at gas pipe construction

-The Osaka Gas Group works to reduce the amount of excavated soil and waste asphalt generated as a result of gas pipe installation, which contributes to reduce impact on the ecosystem.
+The Daigas Group works to reduce the amount of excavated soil and waste asphalt generated as a result of gas pipe installation, which contributes to reduce impact on the ecosystem.
 Ways to achieve this include the Vermeer method, which requires soil excavation of only two points, and the shallow pipe installation method.
-In FY2017 these methods allowed us to reduce the amount of excavated soil generated by 490,000 tons compared to what would have been generated using conventional methods.
+In FY2020 these methods allowed us to reduce the amount of excavated soil generated by approx. 459,000 tons compared to what would have been generated using conventional methods.
 Our soil and asphalt recycling system promotes the reuse of waste asphalt and excavated soil as either recycled asphalt, regenerated roadbed material, or improved soil.
 These efforts allowed us to reuse 95% of material excavated during gas pipeline construction in FY2020 and send to final disposal approx. 2,000 tons.

 ■ Final Disposal Amount of Excavated Soil and Recycling Rate

 ■ Reuse of Excavated Soil at Osaka Gas

 Replacing pipes without excavation

 Not only does this these methods result in less excavated soil, it they also reduces the impediment of traffic around the construction site.

 The Vermeer method is a method to lay polyethylene (PE) pipes over long distances, with excavating from only both end points of the pipe.

 First, jets of muddy water are sprayed from the tip of the drill to make it easy to drill and, while confirming from the ground above the tip of the drill, a steel rod is inserted into the ground.
-After reaching the correct position, the rod is connected to polyethylene pipes and then pulled back up, pulling the polyethylene pipes with it.
+After reaching the correct position, the rod is connected to polyethylene (PE) pipes and then pulled back up, pulling the polyethylene (PE) pipes with it.

 ■ Vermeer Method - a Non-excavating Method

-- Horizontal directional drill: A machine that establishes the planned route by piercing through the ground.
+Horizontal directional drill: A machine that establishes the planned route by piercing through the ground.

-- Reamer: A tool for expanding the initial hole to a size large enough for gas pipes.
+Reamer: A tool for expanding the initial hole to a size large enough for gas pipes.

 ■ Comparison of Conventional Gas Pipe Installation Method with Shallow Pipe Installation Currently in Use

 Recycling of used gas pipes